me13foundation/monorepo/docs/extraction_agents/pubmed.md

 ---

+- ✅ Application services (data discovery, audit trail, evidence, publication, authorization, gene, variant) now avoid `Any` in favor of the TypedDict/Protocol patterns described in `docs/type_examples.md`, advancing the "never Any" initiative.

   3. ✅ Remaining `Any` usages in routes/tests now rely on the TypedDict/Protocol patterns outlined in `docs/type_examples.md`, preserving the “never Any” requirement.
 # 📘 **UNIVERSAL BIOMEDICAL PAPER EXTRACTION TEMPLATE**